Migrating to GoAhead 3/4

 configure --set goahead.legacy=trueor if building via make:

-GoAhead 3 provides equivalent or greater functionality to that in GoAhead 2.
+GoAhead 3 and 4 provide equivalent or greater functionality to that in GoAhead 2.
 While GoAhead 3 may have a different interface or API, the capabilities of GoAhead 2 have been continued in GoAhead 3, and in many cases, the features have been enhanced.

 The following new capabilities have been added to GoAhead 3 for which there is no equivalent in GoAhead 2.
 These additions should not require adjustment for applications developed under GoAhead 2.